handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

 The **login credentials**  will also be needed for configuring the Fluent Bit instance in the next step.

-## Install Log Collector Fluent Bit
+## Install A Second Fluent Bit in Custom Namespace

 We will install the log collector Fluent Bit in a custom namespace.
 Fluent Bit collects logs on all nodes in the Kyma cluster and forwards to Elasticsearch which is deployed in the previous step.
 Open the file [fluentbit.yaml](/code/day2-operations/deployment/k8s/fluentbit.yaml), and replace the following parameter with your own value: